 Pole Position II is the direct sequel to Pole Position, a 1982 arcade racer by Namco.
-The game utilizes the same fundamental arcade hardware as its prequel, a dual Zilog Z8002 CPU-powered board capable of handling 16-bit instructions, sprite scaling and stereo sound.
+The game utilizes the same fundamental hardware as its prequel, a dual Zilog Z8002 CPU-powered board capable of handling 16-bit instructions, sprite scaling and stereo sound.
 The main attraction of Pole Position II over its predecessor is the addition of three new courses.
 The tracks included in Pole Position II are

 - Fuji - Based on the eponymous race track in Shizuoka Prefecture, Japan.
 Included in Pole Position.
 Renamed "Namco" or "Blue Circuit" after losing the license to the official track name in subsequent reissues of both titles.

 - Suzuka - Based on the Suzuka International Racing Course in Mie Prefecture, Japan.
 Renamed "Wonder" or "Orange" in after losing the license to the official track name in subsequent reissues of the game.